 As the area's first Animal Hospital, VCA South Arundel is proud of its long history.
 Since 1966, we have been committed to educating our clients and involving them in their pet's health care.
 Our veterinarians and veterinary staff care for pets from Edgewater, Riva, and Davidsonville, MD, as well as the Annapolis area and Southern Anne Arundel County.

 As we look to the next 50 years, our professional team will remain committed to maintaining the highest standard of care while providing the friendly, compassionate service our clients have enjoyed for generations.
-Our advanced technical equipment includes digital radiography, dental radiography, ultrasound, laser therapy and in house diagnostic testing.
+Our advanced technical equipment includes digital radiography, dental radiography, ultrasound, and in house diagnostic testing.
 We believe routine wellness visits will help us keep your pet healthy and happy to a comfortable old age.

 The American Association of Feline Practitioners (AAFP) represents practitioners in the veterinary community who are passionate about the care of cats and supports its members in improving the health and welfare of feline patients.
 With a reputation as a leader in the field of feline medicine, the AAFP helps veterinary practices establish a feline-friendly environment that reduces stress for cats during veterinary visits.